-This pocket capital, one of the least populated in the world, has just under 30,000 inhabitants, or a third of the population of Seychelles!
+This pocket capital, one of the least populated on the planet, has just under 30,000 inhabitants, a third of the population of Seychelles!
 In a country that has no more souls than an average French town, you have to know how to abandon your references, find new landmarks, remember that two and a half centuries ago the island of Mahé was still uninhabited.

-Nestled in an exceptional site, an amphitheatre of greenery made up of steep, lush hills (Mount Signal, Crève Coeur, Niol and the Three Brothers) that open onto the ocean, the only town in the archipelago is a small, quiet and rather clean city, far from the insalubrity of yesteryear.
+Nestled in an exceptional site, an amphitheatre of greenery made up of steep, lush hills (Mont Signal, Crève Coeur, Niol and the Three Brothers) that open onto the ocean, the only town in the archipelago is a small, quiet and rather clean city, far from the unhealthy conditions of the past.
 A certain Ommanney describes it as "a sordid, graceless place, bathed in a strong smell of rancid coconut oil, salty fish and disgusting sewage.
-"Father Louis Dayet's description in the early twentieth century is equally striking: "In the city, when it rained, the streets became torrents and quagmires where everyone waded and murmured against the city administration.
+"Father Louis Dayet's description in the early twentieth century is also striking: "In the city, when it rained, the streets became torrents and quagmires where everyone waded and murmured against the city administration.
 Victoria had no sidewalks.
 In 1910, Albert Street and the area around the government offices were surrounded by parks teeming with giant turtles that turned into foul-smelling cesspools when it rained. "

 Of course, the show is also all around the square, in this pedestrian Market Street whose adorable Creole houses of yesterday, with awnings and openwork balconies, have, alas, become rare in recent years.
 There are still a few of them that it would be prudent to classify before the irreparable...
 Mostly run by Indians or Chinese, these disappearing shops are worthy of a Prévert-style inventory: briefs and fans, nuts and soaps...
 As modernity gains ground, old-fashioned shops are gradually being replaced by glass and concrete complexes.

 As a sign of progress in progress, traffic lights appeared in 1994 at the intersection of Albert Street and Revolution Avenue and in the middle of Albert Street.
 Twenty years later, they are still the only ones in the archipelago!
 No less than nine at the same crossroads...
 It must be said that at rush hour, around 8am, noon and 4pm, there's a complete traffic jam on Francis Rachel Street and 5th June Avenue.
-The Tata (tireless Indian buses) and Leyland then mingle with the Kia Picanto of the tourists and the Asian cars of the natives, more and more numerous, although very expensive considering the customs taxes.
-It is surprising, when you know the price of a new car and the average monthly salary (SR 4,000), that so many Mahelois drive around in good-quality new vehicles, even 4x4s that are worth their weight in rupees.
-And here too, in the heart of the city, parking is paid for, with tickets, which you have to validate yourself, being on sale at certain shops.
-Be aware that the agents who issue parking tickets are uncompromising and that a car rental company will not hesitate to use your credit card number to pay the fine (with a supplement) if you have not done so before leaving the country.
+The Tata (tireless Indian buses) and Leyland then mix with the Kia Picanto of tourists and the Asian cars of the natives, more and more numerous.
+And here also, in the heart of the city, parking is paid for, tickets, to be validated by the driver, being on sale at some shops.
+Be aware that the officers who issue tickets are uncompromising and that a car rental company will not hesitate to use your credit card number to pay the fine (with a surcharge) if you have not done so before leaving the country.
 However, the city does have free parking, especially near the Marine Charter, on 5th June Avenue.
 Free parking is also available at the Alliance Française.

 To see / do Victoria